FAQ

 Frequently Asked Questions

-Frequently asked questions about living in Japan, how we got a work visa in Japan, finding houses in Japan, and what the heck those multi-legged critters in our house are.
+Here are some of our frequently asked questions about living in Japan, our work visas, and what those multi-legged critters in our house are.

 Visas, Citizenship, and Work Questions